Adapting to drive positive change in the supply chain

 It's important that both parties understand the limitations of a virtual process.
 For instance, it’s not ideal for a walk through of the factory floor to see the production process.
 Looking through a webcam is restrictive; you don’t have the ability to explore the surroundings.
 It also makes it challenging to understand the layout of the factory and all the processes taking place on that site.

 Similarly, communication can be more difficult when discussions happen remotely.
 When we need to discuss wages, working hours, health & safety or other issues relating to human rights, it is better to have those conversations in person and avoid any miscommunication.

 Supplier audits are a critical process, and we need to be sure our high standards are met.
 To do this, we run thorough risk evaluations to identify where online and hybrid audits can be conducted.
 We reserve this approach for existing suppliers only, as it’s best suited for situations where we already have a trusted relationship and a good understanding of a supplier’s business.

 Two-day audit on-site

-Ausra Reinap explains how a typical audit works: “We begin with training on our requirements based on Axis Supplier Code of Conduct.
-Afterwards we take a factory tour where we focus on environment, occupational health and safety by looking at various processes within production, specifically where hazardous chemicals are used.
+Ausra Reinap explains how a typical on-site audit works: “We begin with training on our requirements based on the Axis Supplier Code of Conduct.
+Afterwards we take a factory tour where we focus on environment, occupational health, and safety by looking at various processes within production, specifically where hazardous chemicals are used.
 We visit chemical storage as well as hazardous waste storage.
 We look at water treatment processes as well as how emissions to air are controlled.”

 She continues: “To verify compliance with our requirements regarding working hours, health examination, health and safety training, etc. we review documentation on randomly selected employees.
 We go through documentation such as environmental aspect list and targets, risk evaluation of occupational hazards, etc.”